AEngine/orchid-core/CONTRIBUTING.md

 This library attempts to comply with PSR-1, PSR-2, and PSR-4 and PSR-11.

 ##### Pull Requests
-1. Fork the Orchid repository
+1. Fork the this repository
 2. Create a new branch for each feature or improvement
 3. Send a pull request